How Christmas Movies Grow

 In some ways, familiarity is an obvious factor in making a Christmas movie a classic.
 If a Christmas movie doesn’t feel “Christmassy,” it likely won’t become a Christmas classic.
 We turn to Christmas movies to experience Christmas nostalgia.
 But there are 4 popular Christmas movies from Tubi/OnePoll’s survey that aren’t very “Christmassy.”

 4 films starred A-list actors but did not have a strong Christmas theme.
-Instead, their stories merely happened to end during the Christmas season.
+Instead, their stories merely happened to end or take place during the Christmas season.

 It’s a Wonderful Life, Meet Me in St. Louis, The Bishop’s Wife, and The Shop Around the Corner.
 But half of these films star Jimmy Stewart!
 So has Jimmy Stewart himself become an iconic Christmas character?